aleeza45/unsw-entsoc/public/images/team/README.md

 - Save images as `firstname-lastname.jpg` (lowercase, with hyphens)
 - Update the `imageUrl` in `src/data/teamMembers.ts` to point to `/images/team/filename.jpg`
 - Update their social media links in the same file
+- If they do not have an instagram or linkedin, instead use "#" as an entry.